veghs/featherkeyboard/README.md

 Warning!
 When activated, the chain will proceed with every key until it ends, no matter if you already released the hotkey.

+Antivirus should allow, no run as administrator needed.